 5. Online report is way easier.
 We’ve reduced the number of report questions, cut it into two parts and set it up so you won’t have to do either in just one sitting.

 6. Entry fee is now $159.
-Early Bird is $119 and previous entrants pay just $89 before April 1.
-Free entries are free until midnight April 1st.
+Early Bird was $119 and previous entrants paid just $89 before April 1st.
+Free entries won at last year’s awards, were valid until midnight April 1st.
 VIPs are forever free, regardless of when they sign up.

-I had planned to lower the entry fee to $19-$59 but that was only possible if we took out the 25 categories and the intensive judging process that went with it, which entrants and PTs have told us they’d prefer left in.
+Why the price rise.
+It’s our first price rise since we started, 15 series ago and while I had planned to lower the entry fee to $19-$59 but that was only possible if we rolled with my Plan A changes i.e. to take out the 25 categories and the intensive judging process that went with it.

-Luckily I love the categories and the judging too, so I happily back tracked on taking them out (and replacing them with a video which you may have seen me talk about on our Facbook page).
-But it is an incredibly full on process, taking the best part of every day for a month and some years involved more than 20 judges.
+Luckily I love the categories and the judging too, so I happily back tracked on taking them out, but the judging alone takes the best part of every day for a month and some years has involved more than 20 judges.